Tips to help your children sleep

-Although we all know listening to your child crying is complete torture, sometimes we can do more bad than good rushing in to attend.
+Although we all know listening to your child crying is complete torture, sometimes we can do more harm than good rushing in to attend.
 Which can lead to them wanting to sleep with mum and dad.
 Crying and loud noises don’t always mean your baby or child has woken, this can be done whilst still in a sleep cycle.
 You might find your child can self-soothe back to sleep quicker than if you were to disturb.
-It is important to note if your child has been sick or is poorly it is vital you check on them regularly.
+It is important to note if your child has been sick or is poorly you must check on them regularly.

 Recognise, reward, repeat

 It’s important to recognise when your child has been good and deserves to be rewarded.
 A great option is to create a rewards chart whereby after a certain amount of nights spent sleeping in their own bed they will be praised with a special present or activity.
 This can help teach your child that they will be rewarded for sleeping by themselves and encourage them to repeat.

 There is no one size fits all when it comes to children and sleep.
 Like adults, children will have different sleep habits and patterns so you must take the time to understand your child’s unique sleeping requirements.
 When you’ve finally got your little ones to drift off, always remember to reward yourself for the incredible work you are doing as a parent.
 Take the time to enjoy a moment to yourself and be proud of your parenting skills!

 Tips to get teenagers to sleep

 Sleep Expert and CEO of The Children's Sleep Council, Nicki Dawson, provided some more information and top tips for getting not only your children to sleep but your teens too!